MinervaExpt/TupleComparison/TupleSummarizer/readme.md

 In terminal setup ROOT using the appropriate setup script.
 If on your local machine and you use conda, `source $HOME/conda.sh` might be how if not done automatically.

-Go to directory `/TupleComparison/` that you downloaded this package into.
+Go to directory `/TupleComparison/`, where this package is cloned to.
 Enter the following lines:

 ```
 export TUPLECOMPARISONROOT=$PWD